-Indicator Definition Source Objective 1 - Incr reasing female participation in R&I Share of women researchers This indicator represents the share of women researchers, broken down by country, in the researcher population in all sectors of the economy.
+Indicator Definition Source Objective 1 - Inc reasing female participation in R&I Share of women researchers This indicator represents the share of women researchers, broken down by country, in the researcher population in all sectors of the economy.
 Eurostat - Statistics on research and development, She Figures Share of women in Grade A positions in the higher education sector This indicator enables the tracking of the progress made with regard to the presence of women at the highest level of academia.
-Women in Science database, DG Research and Innovation, ERA progress report Share of female PhD graduates Eurostat data Objective 2 - Stru uctural change Share of female heads of institutions in the higher education sector This indicator represents the number of female heads of institutions in the higher education sector (HES) for a given year.
+Women in Science database, DG Research and Innovation, ERA progress report Share of female PhD graduates This indicator pertains to Priority 4 (and relates to gender balance in career progression) and measures the graduation rate for women at the highest level of tertiary education.
+Its aim is to characterise the rate and progress of the graduation of women from doctoral programmes.
+Eurostat data Objective 2 - Str uctural change Share of female heads of institutions in the higher education sector This indicator represents the number of female heads of institutions in the higher education sector (HES) for a given year.
 Women in Science database, DG Research and Innovation; She Figures Glass Ceiling Index The Glass Ceiling Index (GCI) is a relative index comparing the share of women in academia (grades A, B and C) with the share of women in top academic positions (grade A positions; equivalent to full professors in most countries) in a given year.
 The GCI can range from 0 to infinity.
 A GCI of 1 indicates that there is no difference between women and men in terms of their chances of being promoted.
 A score of less than 1 means that women are more represented at grade A level than in academia in general (grades A, B and C) and a GCI score of more than 1 indicates the presence of a glass ceiling effect, i.e. women are less represented in grade A positions than in academia in general (grades A, B and C).
 In other words, the higher the GCI value, the stronger the glass ceiling effect and the more difficult it is for women to move into a higher position.
 Women in Science database, DG Research and Innovation; She Figures Share of RPOs that have adopted a gender equality plan Using ERA survey data, this indicator presents the share of respondent RPOs who indicated that they had adopted a gender equality plan in a given year.
 HEI and PRO surveys; She Figures 2018 (MoRRI project), She Figures 2015 (ERA Survey 2014) Share of women on boards, members and leaders This indicator shows the extent to which women are involved in top decision-making committees which have a crucial impact on the orientation of research in a given year.
-Women in Science database, DG Research and Innovation; She Figures Objective 3 - Ger der dimension in research content Gender dimension in research content (2007-2014) This indicator relates to the share of a given country's scientific production (measured by the number of peer-reviewed scientific publications by full counting) in which a gender dimension has been identified in the research content relative to the same share at world level.
+Women in Science database, DG Research and Innovation; She Figures Objective 3 - Ger nder dimension in research content Gender dimension in research content (2007-2014) This indicator relates to the share of a given country's scientific production (measured by the number of peer-reviewed scientific publications by full counting) in which a gender dimension has been identified in the research content relative to the same share at world level.
 The resulting indicator is a specialisation index, whereby a score above 1 means that a country is specialised (i.e. puts more emphasis on the gender dimension in its research output relative to the score for the world as a whole), while a score below 1 means that it is not specialised relative to the world as a whole.
 Computed by Science- Metrix using WoS data (Clarivate Analytics)